nathanpainchaud/graph-neural-networks/README.md

 ## Description

-A template project for training graph neural networks with PyTorch Lightning and Hydra.
+A template project for training graph neural networks using PyTorch Geometric, Lightning and Hydra.
 It tries to minimize the complexity of the boilerplate code and configuration management, so that they can be easily understood and modified to suit your needs, while still providing a feature-complete and flexible framework for working with GNNs.

 > [!IMPORTANT]
 > Using this template requires a basic understanding of PyTorch Lightning and Hydra.
 If you do not know at least what